Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 You can cancel at any time

-The first trimester is three months long.
-It starts on the first day of your last period and goes up to the last day of the 12th week of your pregnancy.
+The first day of your last period marks the first day of the first trimester.
+It ends on the last day of the 12th week of your pregnancy.

-Some people can see a visible pregnancy bump by the end of their first trimester, while others can't.
-It just depends on your body and your baby's development, and it's so important to remember that each pregnancy is unique.
+While some people may see a visible pregnancy bump by the end of their first trimester, others may not.
+It just depends on your body and your baby's development.
+It's worth keeping in mind that everyone's pregnancy experience is different.

 We asked our Instagram followers what the first trimester felt like for them, and here's what they told us: